This is a gear review of the brand new Zpacks Mummy Sleeping Bag that was released in early 2023.

 The Zpacks Mummy Sleeping Bag is not only an ultralight sleeping bag but can also be used as a backpacking quilt due to the full wrap-around zip.
 This makes this sleeping bag one of the most versatile sleeping bags on the market at the moment.

-Like most of the Zpacks sleeping bag range, it comes in 4 colors, namely green, blue, black, and my personal favorite orange.
+Like most of the Zpacks sleeping bag range, it comes in 4 colors, namely green, blue, black, and my favorite orange.
 It comes in two widths, the standard, and the broad.
-In this review, I tried the standard width and found it to be a perfect width that allowed me to move around inside the sleeping bag without feeling cramped.
+In this review, I tested the standard width and found it to be a perfect width that allowed me to move around inside the sleeping bag without feeling cramped.

 At the moment it only comes in the 10F and 20F temperature ratings.
 I used and tested the 10F for this review but the information presented will also be relevant to the 20F version.